-Another holiday season with Covid-19 is upon us, with many feeling emotionally exhausted.
+Another holiday season is upon us, with many feeling stressed and emotionally exhausted.
 Our emotional awareness is more critical than ever to feel joy during the holidays.

 The holiday season's busyness can intensify emotions, robbing us of joy if we allow it to.
 It's essential to recognize that our feelings guide all we do.
-Keeping this in mind, we can manage powerful emotions from stealing our joy over the holidays.
+Remembering this, we can manage powerful emotions from stealing our joy over the holidays.

-We all feel exhausted and irritable at times, perhaps now more than ever due to Covid -19.
+We all feel exhausted and irritable at times, especially during the high stress of the season.
 One of our most significant challenges, without a doubt, is having the ability to engage our emotions to assist in making rational decisions.
-Developing these skills will make a tremendous difference in the quality of our life and those around us.
+Developing these skills will make a tremendous difference in the quality of our lives and those around us.
 Yes, controlling our emotions changes everything.

 The Holiday Season Can Trigger Emotions

 Managing our emotions effectively throughout the holidays requires us to be more tolerant of ourselves and others.
-Packaging patience and not sweat the small stuff is always good practice and can reduce our stress.
+Packaging patience and not sweating the small stuff is always good practice and can reduce our stress.
 Considerable time and effort are necessary to learn to effectively read our emotions and understand how they affect our decision-making and our ability to empathize with others.
 Managing them comes next, which requires significant skill.
 Over time, these skills will increase our emotional intelligence and advance our awareness.
 Undoubtedly, there will be times when we feel overwhelmed and frustrated during the holidays.
 When this happens, these skills will assist in avoiding emotional hijacking situations.

 What Is Emotional Hijacking?